ikisource/knowledge/architecture/REST/REST.md

 delete a customer : POST /customer/1/delete ❌ DELETE /customers/1 ✅

 ## Method
-Idempotent : idempotent methods can modify data at the first call.
+Idempotent : idempotent method can modify data at the first call.
 The next calls will have no effects on data and response remains the same.
-Sure : methods don't modify data on the server
+Sure : method don't modify data on the server

 ## Create a resource
 Idempotent ❌, Sure ❌